fugitivelabs/yote/docs/index.md

 We're not married to it, however.
 Yote originally used AngularJS as the client.
 As our average project complexity grew, we looked for a more performant solution and found it in React/Flux.
 Then we discovered Redux (which is awesome)... and so on.

-If at some point in the future ViewJS or some other new fangled thing proves itself to be better in the wild, we reserve the right to switch things around.
+If at some point in the future Vue.js or some other new fangled thing proves itself to be better in the wild, we reserve the right to switch things around.

 > We'll do our best to support older versions through the CLI, but ultimately Yote is forward-looking in nature